h2well-compact

 Fig. 2 - Theoretical expected average daily turbine output of the small hydropower plant in Oberroßla near Apolda, sorted by calendar year

 With the help of the theoretical annual performance profiles of the small hydropower plant, it was determined that the installed capacity of the electrolysis stack at the Oberroßla site should not exceed 25 kW in order to guarantee a sufficient number of operating hours (full load hours).
-This order of magnitude of the stack power corresponds to the electrolyser target size aimed at by the project partner Kyros Hydrogen Solutions in order to guarantee the H2 supply task envisaged in the overall project.
+This order of magnitude of the stack power corresponded to the electrolyser target size aimed at by the project partner Kyros Hydrogen Solutions in order to guarantee the H2 supply envisaged in the overall project.
 Figure 3 shows the theoretical hydrogen production potential at the small hydropower plant per day and year at the recommended installed capacity of the electrolysis stack of 25 kW, assuming that 8 KW of power for peripheral devices are also added.
 If the electrolyser can be operated at full load, approx. 10 kg of hydrogen can be produced per day (dark green areas).
 However, based on the periods without electricity generation at the hydropower plant already shown in Figure 2, there are also longer periods in which no hydrogen generation is possible (dark red areas).
 The highest number of days without hydrogen generation is in 2018, with just under 100 days.
 (2018 was the driest year in the period under consideration.)
-However, for the trial operation scheduled in the autumn and winter months of the h2well-compact project period, as Figure 3 shows, it can generally be assumed that full-load operation of the electrolyser is possible.
+However, as Figure 3 shows, for the trial operation scheduled for the springtime months of the h2well-compact project period it could generally be assumed that full-load operation of the electrolyser would be possible.

 Fig. 3 - Theoretical daily H2 generation potential at the small hydropower plant in the years 2000 to 2020 using a 25 kW electrolysis stack (periphery: 8 kW)